-WAVE BAND SWITCHING (Models 52 and 62)
+WAVE-BAND SWITCHING (Models 72 and 82)

 This is carried out by means of a two-position switch.
-The oscillator primary coils are connected in a series and are not switched; however, a little feed-back is applied across the padding condenser on the S.W. band, and this is switched in and out by contacts on the wave-change switch.
+The oscillator primary coils are connected in series, as are the aerial primaries, and are not switched; however, a little feed-back is applied across the padding condenser on the S.W. band, and this is switched in and out by contacts on the wave-change switch.

-In the first position of the switch (anti-clock-wise) the receiver is adjusted for short-wave reception and in the second position for broadcast reception
+In the first position of the switch (anti-clockwise) the receiver is adjusted for short-wave reception, and in the second position for broadcast reception.